Programme (booklet): Sporting events

 At professional sporting events, programmes are often sold, and contain information about the teams competing.
 In the United Kingdom, football programmes are issued by the home team for every home match and, as a hobby, are collected by supporters and football enthusiasts.
 Sports programmes can be highly collectible, with some rare football programmes commanding high prices: in the UK, potentially into the thousands of pounds.
 Until 2018, the printing of matchday programmes was compulsory for English Football League games.

 Oftentimes in European sports, independent companies will publish their own programmes and sell them outside a venue.
 These are known as fanzines.
 Although it is less common in the United States, outside of Fenway Park, this is a common occurrence as Yawkey Way Report is sold as well as another booklet.

 Film

 In the case of films, programmes are rarely provided, although they were frequently given out during the original roadshow engagements of spectaculars such as Ben-Hur (1959), King of Kings (1961), or How the West Was Won (1962), as well as "specialized" films like Disney's Fantasia or the three Laurence Olivier Shakespeare films that he starred in and directed: Henry V, Hamlet, and Richard III.
 They served much the same function as those for live theater.
 Programmes for films made in special widescreen processes also explained how the widescreen effect was accomplished.
+In Japan, each major film release gets its own theatrical pamphlet or "souvenir programme", a popular novelty and collectible item.
+These programmes often contain exclusive cast interviews and behind-the-scenes information.